goblivend/Advent-of-code/2024/README.md

 - Continue recursively until you get all the numbers

 Even though I didn't solve this one on my own I learnt how to analyze the output in order to find results

+### Day 18:

+Nice and easy day today

+Solution is a bit slow so will try to optimize it.

+Mainly the second part, I already only look for a path if the current position is in the previous path.

+To get the said path I tried with the smallest and the first, it works better with the smallest (less chance to fall on the path => less paths to find)